LukeMotti/GITHUB_GETTING_STARTED/README.md

 some ordering of the reading list.

 ## GitHub Guides
-The [GitHub guides](https://guides.github.com) provides good tutorials for Git and GutHub.
+The [GitHub guides](https://guides.github.com) provides good tutorials for Git and GitHub.
 You can read them in the order of appearance but here are some highlights.

 ### GitHub Handbook